Arose-Niazi/Mini-Missions-Public/README.md

 ### Extra
 - The San Andreas theme song will stop playing after 30 seconds of starting.
 - For online player commands.
-    - Part of name.
+    - Part of the name.
-        - Can be any postion i.e. for Sasuke using ke will work too.
+        - Can be any position i.e. for Sasuke using ke will work too.
     - ID.
     - Complete name.
 - For offline player commands.